kayannr/Citi-Bike-Analytics/README.md

 >   * 2.
 The highest trip duration recorded during the Covid-19 lockdown was on the 13th of June.
 >   * 3.
 The average trip duration appears to increase from the beginning until the end of March.
 >   * 4.
 There average trip duration for the month of June generally decreased.
 >   * 5.
-There average trip duration for all 4 months appear very unsteady.
+There average trip duration for all 4 months appear highly unsteady.
 >   * 6.
 There highest average trip duration occur at the beginning of May and June.

 * VI: Distance Analysis